 When I first began plant collecting, I would always see this small purple trailing plant, which was called by a million different names, in every garden center.
 It was scientifically known as Tradescantia and it was pretty and I bought one.

 On to the ASPCA toxicity website I went, and found a myriad of different information.
 Is Tradescantia toxic to pets?
 Is it safe?
 No one really knows.
-Looking up the plant under the not-politically correct name “wandering jew” (now changed informally to “wandering dude” which is way better), it was not considered safe.
+Looking up the plant under the former name “wandering jew” (now changed informally to “wandering dude”), it was not considered safe.
 I searched again, this time under “Tradescantia flumeninsis” and it was safe.
 I became frustrated, gave the plant to someone and never revisited them again until recently because I found this:

 Pretty isn’t she?
 Yet ANOTHER variation of Tradescantia, a “Tradescantia nanouk“.
 And another variety where we contemplate toxicity.
 Frustrating isn’t it?
 Well I decided to make a blog post about it because I, like, you, needed to find out what is just going on here.